State of Washington Classified Job Specification

 Knowledge and Abilities

-Ability to: administer dental health program in institution; prescribe and fit dentures; perform variety of dental work on volume basis on students, residents and ambulatory and bed patients; establish and maintain cooperative working relationships with institutional staff; analyze dental health problems and determine effective solutions.
+Ability to: administer dental health services in an institution; designs and orders the fabrication of dentures; perform variety of dental work on volume basis on students, residents and ambulatory and bed patients; establish and maintain cooperative working relationships with institutional staff; analyze dental health problems and determine effective solutions.

 Note: A valid Washington State license to practice dentistry is required.